atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 * ``<start>``: Start of the calibration period (ex: 01.01.1981)
 * ``<end>``: End of the calibration period (ex: 31.12.2010)

-Or only providing the years:
+Alternatively, only providing the years:

 * ``<start_year>``: Start of the calibration period (ex: 1981)
 * ``<end_year>``: End of the calibration period (ex: 2010)